Open and Shared AI Solutions for the Good of All

 Why Tool Records Matter

-By documenting how a tool was used – not just what it does – tool records make learning transferable.
-They help others decide whether a solution fits their context before investing time, resources, or trust.
+By documenting how a tool was actually used — not just what it is supposed to do — Tool Records make learning more transferable.
+They help others make better decisions before investing time, money, effort, or trust in a new deployment.

 Why Your Tool Record Matters